crose-project/mysqlFixDefault/README.md

 It is possible to redefine the old behaviour via `SET sql_mode = 'ERROR_FOR_DIVISION_BY_ZERO,NO_AUTO_CREATE_USER,NO_ENGINE_SUBSTITUTION';` - but it's better to respect the new defaults.

 If there are tons of tables and columns, it's time consuming to do this manually.
-These two scripts will do the job.
+There are two scripts, `mysqlFixDefault.sh` (one step solution) and `mysqlFixDefault.php` (verify all updates and apply manually) will do the job.

 ## Apply changes directly on the DB